 Find out if you're at risk

-Use our map to find out if your property is at risk from flooding.
+Check your flood risk by postcode to find out if your property is at risk of flooding.

 Check flood warnings

 Be aware of flooding in your area by keeping an eye on water levels and the weather forecast.

 You can sign up online for free flood warnings.